Programmatic Innovations that Accord with the Retention of Women in STEM Careers: Introduction

-Within the context of total undergraduate degrees awarded nationally, physics programs maintain a meager percentage of STEM bachelor's recipients.
-Nationally, approximately 20\% of all undergraduate degrees are awarded to STEM majors.
-In 2018, only 2.2\% of those degrees were awarded to undergraduate physics majors \citep{aps18}.
+Within the context of total undergraduate degrees awarded in the US, physics programs maintain a meager percentage of STEM bachelor's recipients.
+Approximately 20\% of all undergraduate degrees are awarded to STEM fields, while approximately 2.2\% of those degrees were awarded to physics over the past 20 years \citep{aps20}.
 Even though PhD-granting institutions comprise only one-quarter of all institutions offering a physics bachelor's degree, they award approximately one-half of all physics bachelor's degrees.
 When these national percentages are applied to the reduced numbers of undergraduate populations at liberal arts colleges, where a STEM culture does not often exist, the corresponding enrollments for STEM courses and physics majors are drastically reduced.

-While the demand for STEM degree recipients increases, it may appear that the discipline of physics, and those majoring in physics, could be left to the wayside.
-Those within the discipline understand the importance and value of a problem-solving discipline like physics.
-Even though a minority of bachelor's degree recipients will pursue graduate studies in physics, the importance of a physics degree persists \citep{hun13}. `Hidden physicists' (that is, those who are trained in physics but actually work in a job more widely \citep{jtup16}) populate not only other STEM fields and education landscapes, but also peripheral fields like law and management.
-Physics degree recipients historically score among the highest on graduate, entrance exams like MCAT and LSAT \citep{tes13}.
-Furthermore, physics degree recipients maintain a privileged position in terms of earning opportunities and employment satisfaction (cf., Fig.\ 3 in \citep{jtup16}).
-For these reasons, along with the continued need for STEM innovation across career paths, it is vital that physics programs continue to produce degree recipients for careers within physics and other fields with `hidden physicists.'
+While demand for STEM-degree recipients increases, it may appear to the public that the numbers of physics graduates are insignificant compared to the whole.
+Even though a small percentage of bachelor's degree recipients will pursue graduate studies in physics, the importance of a physics degree persists through the application of the discipline's transferable skills in other fields \citep{hun13}. `Hidden physicists' (that is, ``those who are trained in physics but actually work in a job more widely,'' \citealp{jtup16}) populate not only other STEM fields and education landscapes, but also peripheral fields like law and management.
+Physics degree recipients historically score among the highest on standardized, pre-professional entrance exams like the Medical College and Law School Admission Tests (MCAT and LSAT, \citealp{tes13,tyl22}).
+Furthermore, physics degree recipients maintain a privileged position in terms of earning opportunities and employment satisfaction (cf., Fig.\ 3 in \citealp{jtup16}).
+For these reasons, along with the continued need for STEM innovation across various career paths, it is vital that physics programs continue to produce degree recipients for careers as `hidden physicists.'
 This is especially true at institutions where typically less than half of the bachelor's recipients matriculate to graduate physics programs.